Breens-Mbaka/Breens-Mbaka/README.md

 ## About Me
-* 📱 Android Developer and full time human being😇
+* 📱 I'm an Android Developer and full time human being😇

 * I share my Android Development journey on [Twitter](https://twitter.com/BreensR).
 Especially things that I've learnt and updates on my tutorials (it's a faster way to reach out to me)